Dan Carmichael: Cumnock Juniors

 In August 2018, Carmichael joined Junior club Cumnock Juniors after a successful trial period.

 Workington

 On 30 January 2019, Carmichael signed for Workington until 31 May 2019, where he played on four occasions for the first-team.

 East Kilbride

 During the 2019 close season, Carmichael signed for East Kilbride.

 Gretna 2008

 Carmichael returned to Gretna 2008 for a second spell in 2020.

+Further spells with Gretna 2008

+In June 2022, Carmichael returned to Gretna 2008 for a third spell following a two-year spell with Threave Rovers.

+On 19 January 2024, Carmichael returned for a fourth spell with Gretna, departing the club less than two months later.